 Copper - Copper, along with iron, helps in the formation of red blood cells.
 It also helps in keeping the blood vessels, nerves, immune system, and bones healthy.

 Zinc - The body has no specific reserves of zinc and it is, therefore, essential to obtain it from regular dietary intake.
 Beef and lamb are the best sources of zinc, which is important for a healthy immune system and growth in children.
 Other foods high in zinc include poultry and seafood.

 Magnesium - Magnesium plays a role in the production and transport of energy in the body.
 It is also important for the contraction and relaxation of muscles and is involved in making protein.

 Selenium - Selenium protects against oxidative damage to cells and stimulates the immune system.
 For further information on red meat and minerals please visit here

-Fibre helps in the digestive process and is thought to lower cholesterol and help control blood glucose.
+Fibre helps in the digestive process and some types of fibre lower cholesterol and help control blood glucose.
 The two types of fibre in food are soluble and insoluble.
-Soluble fibre, found in beans, fruits, and oat products, dissolves in water and is thought to help lower blood fats and blood glucose.
-Insoluble fibre, found in whole-grain products and vegetables, passes directly through the digestive system, helping to rid the body of waste products and possibly prevent diseases such as colon cancer.
+Soluble fibre, found in beans, fruits, and oat products, dissolves in water and is thought to help lower blood cholesterol and blood glucose.
+Insoluble fibre, found in whole-grain products and vegetables, passes directly through the digestive system, helping to rid the body of waste products and possibly reduce the risk of diseases, such as colon cancer.